efrecon/mqtt2any/README.md

      is a set of dash-led options and arguments as explained above.
 These options are the following:
-     - `-alias` installs an alias in the slave interpreter for the `smqtt`, alias takes a source and destionation commands.
+     - `-alias` installs an alias in the slave interpreter for the `smqtt`, alias takes a source and destination commands.
 This will allow the interpreter to use the same MQTT implementation as the one used for `mqtt2any` and to execute this code back *in the main* interpreter.
      - `-environment` declares and sets the variable `MQTT_BROKER` in order to